Expected growth according to the reports

 IMF the International Monetary Fund issued a report in October, in which they stated that the growth of UAE this year will rise up to 2.9 percent and for the following year it will be 3.7 percent.
-The oil production and government spending on it is expected to rise too.
+The oil production is expected to rise along with the money the government is spending on it.
 The Global Economic Prospects issued by the World Bank this month predicted the rise of UAE in the following manner.
 There will be a slight growth this year among all the oil exporters.
 On the other hand, all the GCC group is speeded up its rise in 2018 from 2 to 2.6 percent.
 There will be a higher investment and regulatory reforms in order to back the growth in the GCC countries.
 There is a likelihood that Iran to make a contract by 3.6 percent in 2019.

 The rest of the GCC countries other than UAE will probably rise.
 The Gross Domestic Product of Kuwait, Oman, Qatar, Bahrain, and Saudi Arabia are anticipated to grow fast at the rate of 3.6, 3.4, 2.7, 2.6, and 2.1 respectively.
 While the Mena region’s growth is predicted to be 1.9 percent in the coming year which was 1.7 in 2018.
 This is because there will a tough growth among all oil exporters was made tougher last year, according to the World Bank.
 WB stated that oil production and price increase will be the cause of ease in the economic alliance.
 This will enable more public expenditures and more current account balance.